Alex4386/HRPL/README.md

 of this software and associated documentation files...
 ```
 But the some characters at [TouHou Project](https://en.wikipedia.org/wiki/Touhou_Project) are incapable to use this software freely,
 since the license limits the usage of this software to a ["person"](https://en.wikipedia.org/wiki/Homo_sapiens).
+This also prevents usage for robots, dogs and even "Ceaser in *"Planet of Apes"*" can not use it!
+This is racist!

 So I fixed this issue. for the software freedom of the [gensokyo](https://en.touhouwiki.net/wiki/Gensokyo)!